This vegan frittata is totally delicious! It’s really simple but tastes amazingly close to the ‘real thing’. Perfect for breakfast or brunch.

 - Allow to cool for 10 minutes before slicing.

-- The Black Salt (Kala Namak) provides eggy flavor in this dish and is really an amazing ingredient.
+- Black Salt – The black salt (kala namak) provides eggy flavor in this dish and is really an amazing ingredient.
 So if you can get hold of some it will be very handy in making vegan dishes.
 However, if you don’t have you can omit it and just use regular salt in its place.

-- If you have an oven safe 8-inch or 9-inch pan that you can cook the veggies in first and then bake the frittata in directly then you can do that.
-Alternatively you can just use any pan to cook the veggies but then transfer your frittata to an 8-inch or 9-inch pie dish and bake it in that.
+- Oven safe skillet – if you have an oven safe 8-inch or 9-inch pan or skillet that you can cook the veggies in first and then bake the frittata in directly then you can do that.
+Alternatively you can just use any pan to cook the veggies but then transfer your frittata to an 8-inch or 9-inch pie dish and bake it in that instead.